-To avoid this situation and maintain your extensions in a pristine state, you simply need follow a couple of rules.
+To avoid this situation and maintain your extensions in a pristine state, you simply need to follow a couple of rules.
 These tips will also extend the lifespan of your extensions significantly.
-So, if you want to get most out of your hair tresses, be sure to follow our advice!
+So, if you want to get the most out of your hair tresses, be sure to follow our advice!

 This guide works on all real hair extension types.
-Including tape-in human hair extensions, flip-ins, i-tip, stick tip, u-tip, keratin, clip-in hair extensions, micro loops and wefts.
+Including tape-in human hair extensions, flip-ins, i-tip, stick tip, u-tip, keratin, clip-in hair extensions, micro-loops and wefts.
 Also, if some of these tips need to be approached ever so slightly different (for cold or hot fusion hair extensions), we note the differences!

 There are some differences along the way, but we cover them all.